nborcic/Point_of_Interest-svelte/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+>
+>  project aimed at developing an application for managing points of interest.
+It leverages modern web development technologies such as
+> Svelte, JavaScript, HTML, and CSS.
+The project includes configurations for tools like Tailwind CSS and Vite and provides scripts for
+> developing, building, and previewing the application.